stalk-calvin/Java-Algorithms/src/main/java/org/calvin/Numbers/README.md

 ## BaseConverter

 1. Convert Decimal Number to any base number in String
-2. Convert any integer coming in with digits into a Decimal Number.
+2. Convert any integer into a Decimal Number.

 ## BullsAndCows